lucifer2012/Getting-and-Cleaning-Data-Course-Project/README.md

 This folder contains the code and clean dataset the for this course

-The R script bascially contains serveral steps to get the final clean and tidy data:
+The R script(run_analysis.R) bascially contains serveral steps to get the final clean and tidy data:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.